attivio/fetch-utils/README.md

 [![TravisCI][build-badge]][build]
 [![npmjs][npm-badge]][npm]

-This ia a library to use when accessing Attivio REST APIs with SAML-based authentication from a serverless web application such as a React single-page application.
+This is a library to use when accessing Attivio REST APIs with SAML-based authentication from a serverless web application such as a React single-page application.
 It contains a single function, `FetchUtils.fetch()` which you can use instead of calling the built-in `fetch()` API directly.
 This method does a few useful things for you:

 * It sets the headers and parameters to the `fetch()` call in a consistent manner
 * It handles cases where the `fetch()` call fails because of a potentially missing authentication token, redirecting to the special login API call on the servlet to trigger the authentication